grouparoo/app-example-heroku/README.md

 ## Deployment Steps

 1. Create a new Heroku app with `Heroku Postgres` and `Heroku Redis`.
 Heroku will automatically configure the environment variables `DATABASE_URL` and `REDIS_URL` for you.
+We recommend:
+   - at least `standard` Dynos
+   - at least `standard2` for the Postgres Database
+   - at least `premium0` for the Redis Database
 2. Configure Heroku to automatically deploy the `main` branch of your repository.

 ## Alternative Deployment